 Follow the Treatment Plan

-Healthy Habits to help manage your loved one’s symptoms:
+Healthy Habits to help manage symptoms of someone with Heart Failure:

 • Take weight each day before breakfast; write down on a weight log

 • Take medications as ordered by a doctor or primary care provider

 • Check each day for swelling in stomach, feet, ankles, and legs

 • Eat foods that are low in salt or salt-free